Feramareck/kickstarter-analysis/README.md

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date:
-For this analysis it was necessary to work first on the Kickstarter tab.
+#### For this analysis it was necessary to work first on the Kickstarter tab.
-> To convert to date the column "launched_at" and create the column "Date Created Conversion" we used the formula (((J2/60)/60)/24)+DATE(1970,1,1)
+#### To convert to date the column "launched_at" and create the column "Date Created Conversion" we used the formula (((J2/60)/60)/24)+DATE(1970,1,1) .
-For the separation of the "Category and subcategory" column in 2 and facilitate the use of Category as a filter we use the Text to Columns command using '/' as delimiter and created the columns "Category" and "Subcategory".
+#### For the separation of the "Category and subcategory" column in 2 and facilitate the use of Category as a filter we use the Text to Columns command using '/' as delimiter and created the columns "Category" and "Subcategory".
-To obtain the results of the Theaters based on the launch dates, we created a Pivot Table in a new worksheet labeled "Theater Outcomes by Launch Date" with the following parameters:
+#### To obtain the results of the Theaters based on the launch dates, we created a Pivot Table in a new worksheet labeled "Theater Outcomes by Launch Date" with the following parameters:
-Filters:
+ -Filters:
-- "Parent Category" and "Years"
+  "Parent Category" and "Years"
-- "Parent Category" was filtered on "theater"
+  "Parent Category" was filtered on "theater"
-Columns:
+- Columns:
-- "Outcomes"
+  "Outcomes"
-Rows:
+- Rows:
-- "Date Created Conversion" (only months of the year displayed)
+  "Date Created Conversion" (only months of the year displayed)
-Values:
+- Values:
-- "Count of Outcomes"
+  "Count of Outcomes"
 Campaign outcomes were sorted in descending order.
 The line chart titled Theater_Outcomes_vs_Launch was created com base na Pivot Table and showing the number of successful, failed, or canceled projects by month as the image shown below.
 ![Theater_Outcomes_vs_Launch](https://user-images.githubusercontent.com/111664141/186991356-bb832d1b-b9ca-49a9-9850-796db44289a5.png)